Clinton, New Zealand: Railway station

 Clinton railway station opened on 1 November 1877 and closed for passengers on 1 December 1970 and for goods in October 1990.
 It was 6.51 km east of Wairuna, 9.75 km west of Waiwera, 73 mi 18 ch from Dunedin and 65 mi 43 ch from Invercargill.
-The 4th class station had a refreshment room from 1880, which, included a bar and, like most rooms, had its marked crockery.
-The station and refreshment room burnt down in 1900, but was quickly rebuilt.
-The engine shed burnt down in 1921 and the station was again damaged by fire in 1982.
+Because of its location approximately halfway between Dunedin and Invercargill, the 4th class station had a refreshment room from 1880, which, included a bar and, like most such rooms, had its marked crockery.
+The station and refreshment room burned down in 1900, but was quickly rebuilt.
+The engine shed burned down in 1921 and the station was again damaged by fire in 1982.
 The turntable was lengthened in 1939 and removed in 1969.
-In 1931 the station still had a refreshment room and employed a stationmaster and two clerks.
+The refreshment room is mentioned in articles from the 1930s when the station employed a stationmaster and two clerks.
+Clinton continued to be the customary refreshment stop for express steam trains and later railcars until passenger services through the township ceased.